CodeYourFuture/curriculum/common-content/en/module/entry-tracks/wrap/index.md

 - 👷🏾 the task you are going to work on next
 - 🛟 one thing you need help with

 Give yourselves a round of applause.
 Now you have earned your rest.
-Usually people go for a drink (or a coffee) after class.
+Usually people go for a cup of tea or a pint after class.
 You are welcome to join and wind down together.